codalogic/exodep/README.md

 `exodep` configuration file names associated with downloads should not begin with `_` characters.

+To make it easier to download dependent code, and facilitate sharing of code without clashing of names, it is suggested that the headers and source are separated into separate directory trees, called `./include/` and `./src/` respectively.
+Within each of these directories, a directory with the name of the project is placed.  (e.g. leading to `./include/myproject/` and `./src/myproject/`.)
+Files for the projects are then placed in their respective directories, leading to file names like:
+`./include/myproject/myfile.h` and `./src/myproject/myfile.cpp`.
+(Parts
+of the project that are not intended to be downloaded via `exodep` can be structured according to developer preference.)

 It's suggested that a version controlled project is self-contained such that it contains all of it external dependencies as part of the repo, rather than having to run exodep to load them as part of setting up a project.
 This makes